bostoro/Password-Generator/README.md

 Passwords need to be dealed with locally to ensure best security practices.

 **Scenario**
-> 🚧 Describe when and how a user will use your application

-💡 Example: PizzaRP solves the part of the problem where orders and totals are created by letting a user select items from a menu and automatically generating a correct invoice.
+The password generator solves the part of the problem where the user is dependant on third party password generators.
+The user is in need of localy generated passwords.
+Complementary to the existing gpassword manager a passworrd generator is needed.

 **User stories:**
-1. As a user, I want to see the pizza menu in the console.
+1. As a user, I want to see the lsit of commands.
-2. As a user, I want to select pizzas and see the running total.
+2. As a user, I want to select generation options of the password.
-3. As a user, I want discounts to be applied automatically.
+3. As a user, I want see the history of the generated passwords.
-4. As a user, I want an invoice to be created and saved as a file.
+4. As a user, I want to get feedback on the passwords strength.

 **Use cases:**
+- Show possible commands
+- Generate password (possible options)
-- Show Menu (from `menu.txt`)
+- Show password's strength
-- Create Order (choose pizzas)
-- Show Current Order and Total
+- Encrypt and decrypt passwords
-- Print Invoice (to `invoice_xxx.txt`)
+- Access User and Password information (from `passwords.db`)
+- Managing passwords

 ---